 Gifts in kind must fulfill a stated need of one or more departments and be approved by Facilities or IT personnel.
 They may be tax deductible at current market value if directly related to Wake Tech's mission.
 If unrelated, deductions are limited to what was paid for the item.

-In-kind gifts with a value of over $1,000 will need documentation, such as an itemized receipt.
-Appraisals may be required (see below); if a required appraisal is not submitted, the gift's value will be recorded as $0.
-Donors are responsible for appraisals and for substantiating the value of gifts with the IRS, and should consult their financial advisors or tax attorneys.
+In-kind gifts with a value of more than $1,000 will need documentation, such as an itemized receipt.
+Appraisals may be required, and if a required appraisal is not submitted, the gift's value will be recorded as $0.
+Donors are responsible for appraisals and for substantiating the value of gifts with the IRS and should consult a financial advisor or a tax attorney.

-If your gift has an apparent value of $5,000 or more, an appraisal is encouraged but not required; however, a completed IRS Form 8283 is required if you plan to seek a tax deduction.
+If your gift has an apparent value of $5,000 or more, an appraisal is encouraged but not required.
+But a completed IRS Form 8283 is required if you plan to seek a tax deduction.
 Gifts will be acknowledged with a letter from the Foundation and included in Wake Tech's Annual Report.
-Additional acknowledgements (signage, logo placement, press releases) may also be available.
+Additional acknowledgements, such as signage, a logo placement or a press release, may also be available.

-Please contact your Department Dean/Supervisor or the department that would benefit from the in-kind donation to confirm the need for the donated item(s) and availability of space, power support, etc. If the item(s) will be donated, a Gift in Kind form will need to filled out and returned to the Foundation office.
+Contact your department dean or supervisor or the department that would benefit from the in-kind donation to confirm the need for the donated item(s) and availability of space, power support, etc. If the item(s) will be donated, a Gift in Kind form must be filled out and returned to the Foundation office.